Perf5150/Perf/README.md

-- 👋 Hi, I’m @FcknPerf
+- 👋 Hi, I’m @Perf
-- 👀 I’m interested in ...
-Cryptocurrencies, Crypto Faucets,Crypto mining, Android Applications
+- 👀 I’m interested in ... , Android Applications
 - 🌱 I’m currently learning ...
-Nodes
+Web3
 - 💞️ I’m looking to collaborate on ...
 Just learning at this time
 - 📫 How to reach me ... tjamison_2013@yahoo.com